Epirasque/FTLshipGibGenerator/README.md

 # Known Issues

 - Glow can sometimes cause an issue
+- Out of bounds issue for metal bits

 ## Performance